Audiences love trivia especially when it’s delivered by smart, funny people.

 As you can see, many of these ‘nobody knows’ questions are part factual and part value because that is what the use of natural capital — what Australians call natural resource management — sets up.

-There are always challenging choices around the balance between using nature and basking in it from your villa on the coast that you purchased with last years bumper crop.
+There are always challenging choices around the balance between using nature and basking in it from your villa on the coast that you purchased with the profit from last year’s bumper crop.

 Even questions that could be answered specifically, like the number of koalas, are precursors to qualify perceptions of value.